hammy414/Shippo/README.md

 ## Information about challange (SQL)

-Please notice that there is a .txt file.
+Please notice that there is a Shippo - Josh Sternfeld (SQL).txt file.
 The .txt file is for the SQL answers.

 ## Installing / Getting started